isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    <https://tools.ietf.org/html/rfc4703>`__: The DHCPv6 server uses a DHCP-DDNS
    server to resolve conflicts.

+-  *Server Identifier Override sub-option for the Relay Agent Option*, `RFC 5107
+   <https://tools.ietf.org/html/rfc5107>`__: The server identifier override
+   sub-option is supported.
+The implementation is not complete according to the RFC, because the server does not store the RAI, but the functionality handles expected use cases.

 -  *Client Identifier Option in DHCP Server Replies*, `RFC 6842
    <https://tools.ietf.org/html/rfc6842>`__: The server by default sends back
    the ``client-id`` option.
 That capability can be disabled.
 See